Reviewed by Kim Dennis, MD, CEDS

 - Consuming fewer calories than you need means that the body breaks down its own tissue to use for fuel.
 Muscles are some of the first organs broken down, and the most important muscle in the body is the heart.
 Pulse and blood pressure begin to drop as the heart has less fuel to pump blood and fewer cells to pump with.
 The risk for heart failure rises as the heart rate and blood pressure levels sink lower and lower.

 - Some physicians confuse the slow pulse of an athlete (which is due to a strong, healthy heart) with the slow pulse of an eating disorder (which is due to a malnourished heart).
-If there is concern about an eating disorder, low heart rate should be considered a symptom
+If there is concern about an eating disorder, consider low heart rate to be a symptom.

 - Purging by vomiting or laxatives depletes your body of important chemicals called electrolytes.
-The electrolyte potassium plays an important role in helping the heart beat and muscles contract, but is often depleted by purging.
-Other electrolytes, such as sodium and chloride, can also become imbalanced by purging or by drinking excessive amounts of water.
-Electrolyte imbalances that can lead to irregular heartbeats and possibly heart failure and death.
+The electrolyte potassium plays an important role in helping the heartbeat and muscles contract but is often depleted by purging.
+Other electrolytes, such as sodium, magnesium, calcium, and chloride, can also become imbalanced by eating disorder behaviors such as restriction, purging, avoiding fluids or by drinking excessive amounts of water.
+Electrolyte imbalances can lead to irregular heartbeats and possibly heart failure and death.

 - Slowed digestion known as gastroparesis.
 Food restriction and/or purging by vomiting interferes with normal stomach emptying and the digestion of nutrients, which can lead to: